On Fire

 Erika Scott

-Erika Scott (b.
-1987) is a Brisbane-based artist who predominantly works in sculpture and installation.
-Scott’s visual language unfolds through a variety of media, often reassembling and modifying discarded household objects, furniture, and popular culture debris—resulting in a maximalist and often overwhelming DIY bricolage.
-The environments and constructions that Scott creates encourage an unsettling ambivalence, part attraction and repulsion, anxiety and relaxation.
-Her recent solo exhibitions include The Dutch Aquarium, 2020 (Outer Space, Brisbane); The Barnacle Lovers, 2017 (Wreckers ARI, Brisbane); and Pestorius Sweeney House Exhibition, 2016 (Pestorius Projects, Brisbane).
-Scott completed a Bachelor of Fine Arts (Honours) at Queensland University of Technology, Brisbane (2010).
-Scott is also the founding director of local ARI The Soylent Spot and the workshop and residency coordinator for Sculptors Queensland.
+Erika Scott (b.1987) is a Brisbane-based artist who works in sculpture and installation.
+She modifies discarded household objects, furniture, and popular-culture debris, resulting in a maximalist and often overwhelming DIY bricolage.
+Her environments and constructions generate an unsettling ambivalence, part attraction and repulsion, anxiety and relaxation.
+Her solo exhibitions include The Dutch Aquarium, Outer Space, Brisbane, 2020; and The Barnacle Lovers, Wreckers ARI, Brisbane, 2017.
+She is founding director of the ARI The Soylent Spot and workshop and residency coordinator for Sculptors Queensland.

 Madonna Staunton